 Given its northern and interior location, Montana will avoid many of the health impacts of climate change facing other parts of the US and the world.
 Nonetheless, some of the health consequences experienced here will likely be more serious than elsewhere.
-While little explored for our state to date, those issues include:
+While little explored for our state to date, the climate issues of greatest concern are:

-Increased temperatures and wildfire occurrence can cause heat- and smoke-related issues, such as asthma and cardiopulmonary illness, and are perhaps of most immediate concern.
+Increased temperatures and wildfire occurrence.

-Early snowmelt, intense precipitation events, and projected increases in floods can lead to more gastrointestinal disease due to contamination of water supplies, as well as increased opportunities for food-, water-, and vector-borne diseases.
-Likewise, allergies and asthma associated with mold contamination of homes in water-saturated regions may increase.
+Early snowmelt, intense precipitation events.

-Late-summer drought can pose challenges to food security and public water supplies, especially those relying on surface-water.
+Late-summer drought.

-Projected changes in water resources may impact the availability of traditional subsistence, ceremonial, and medicinal plants, which in turn threatens food security, community health, and cultural well-being for tribal communities.
+Projected changes in water resources.

-Extreme weather, higher temperatures, and uncertainty in livelihoods related to agriculture, forestry, and tourism may cause or exacerbate stress and/or mental illness.
-Montana already has high rates of depression, ranking near the top of the national suicide rate for several decades (CDC undated).
-People on certain medications to treat mental illness may be at increased risk for side effects with higher temperatures.
+Extreme weather, higher temperatures, and uncertainty in livelihoods.

-To date we have little understanding about how climate change will affect these and other health issues impacting Montanans.
+To date we have little understanding about these variables will affect the health of Montanans.
 Assessing Climate Change and Human Health in Montana, a special report of the Montana Climate Assessment, seeks to fill such gaps in our knowledge.
 Scientific assessments are essential tools for linking knowledge to decision-making, by surveying and synthesizing peer-reviewed scientific information across disciplines, sectors, and regions.
-Assessments highlight key information that can improve understanding of complex issues and identify knowledge gaps.
+Assessments highlight key information that can improve understanding of complex issues and identify topics where study is needed.
 The work presented here will be a sustained effort, updated and expanded on a regular basis as part of the overall MCA program.

-This assessment draws on findings from the MCA (Whitlock et al. 2017) that are or will likely be important factors for human health.
-Climate Change and Human Health in Montana seeks to help Montana communities, healthcare professionals, and other decision makers understand the climate-health connection and evaluate different strategies for responding to climate change and its impacts.
+Climate Change and Human Health in Montana is intended to help communities, healthcare professionals, and other decision makers understand the climate-health connection and evaluate different strategies for response.
 The flow of information should also go in the opposite direction, with this report helping decision makers identify critical information gaps that require new scientific investigation, tool development, and future assessment.
 Along with its statewide focus, Climate Change and Human Health in Montana contributes to the larger flow of information regarding climate change and human health between national, regional, state, and local levels.

 Assessing Climate Change and Human Health in Montana is the product of a diverse partnership of over 40 scientists and healthcare professionals who first met in August 2018 to discuss the issue and plan the report.
 Before its release in 2020, the report received public comment and rigorous scientific review by health and climate experts at the local and national level.